Norway hit by deadly bomb and shooting attacks

 One 15-year-old eyewitness described how she saw what she thought was a police officer open fire.

 "He first shot people on the island.
 Afterward he started shooting people in the water," youth camp delegate Elise told the Associated Press news agency.

 Mr Stoltenberg had been due to visit the camp on Saturday.
 Foreign Minister Jonas Gahr Store, who visited the camp on Thursday, praised those who were attending.

-"The country has no finer youth than young people who go for a summer camp doing politics, doing discussions, doing training, doing football, and then they experience this absolutely horrendous act of violence."'No justification'
+"The country has no finer youth than young people who go for a summer camp doing politics, doing discussions, doing training, doing football, and then they experience this absolutely horrendous act of violence."

 In Oslo, government officials urged people to stay at home and avoid central areas of the city.